celestiaorg/docs/how-to-guides/systemd.md

 ---
-description: Learn how to setup your node as a background process with SystemD.
+description: Learn how to set up your node as a background process with SystemD.
 ---

 # Setting up your node as a background process with SystemD